Jakob Poulsen: Senior career

 In February 2009, Poulsen was called up for the Denmark national team for the first time in his career.
 He made his senior international debut in a friendly match against Greece, coming on as a substitute for Lars Jacobsen, as the national side drew 1–1 on 11 February 2009.
 A month later, Poulsen was called up to the Denmark squad once again.
 In the 2010 FIFA World Cup qualification game against Albania in April 2009, Poulsen replaced Martin Jørgensen in the midfield, making his second appearances for the national side, in a 3–0 win.
 Following this, he went on to secure himself a place in the starting line-up, as a central midfielder.
 In his seventh national team game, Poulsen scored his first international goal in the 1–0 win against Sweden on 10 October 2009, which secured the qualification for Denmark.
 Later in the same year, he was one of five nominees for the 2009 Danish Footballer of the Year award, which eventually went to Nicklas Bendtner.
 On 28 May 2010, Denmark coach Morten Olsen announced that Poulsen would be part of the final squad of 23 participating in the FIFA World Cup in South Africa.
 After sitting out against Netherlands, he made his tournament debut, coming on as a substitute in Denmark 2–1 win against Cameroon.
-In a follow–up match against Japan in the last group match, Poulsen, once again, came on as a 34th-minute substitute, as Denmark lost 3–1, resulting in their elimination in the Group Stage.
+In a follow–up match against Japan in the last group match, Poulsen, once again, came on as a 34th-minute substitute, as Denmark lost 3–1, resulting in their elimination in the group stage.

-Following the World Cup tournament, it wasn't until on 14 March 2011 when Poulsen was called up to the Denmark squad after a nine months absent.
+Following the World Cup tournament, on 14 March 2011 Poulsen was called up to the Denmark squad after a nine months absence.
 He made his first appearance for the national team for the first time in nine months, coming on as a 70th-minute substitute, in a 1–1 draw against Norway on 26 March 2011.
 Later in the year, Poulsen helped Denmark qualify for the UEFA Euro 2012 after coming on as a late substitute to help the national side beat 2–1 Portugal on 11 October 2011.
 In May 2012, he was inducted in the final squad for Euro 2012.
-Poulsen appeared twice in the starting line–up against Portugal and Germany, as they were eliminated in the Group Stage.
+Poulsen appeared twice in the starting line–up against Portugal and Germany, as they were eliminated in the group stage.